Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Experiments on 3D point clouds

-3D point clouds consist of list of point coordinates $\Vm = [\vv_i] \in \R^{n \times 3}$, and attributes $\av \in \R^{n}$.
-A graph is constructed where each point is assigned to a node and the edge weight between nodes $i$ and $j$ is $w_{ij} = 1/\Vert \vv_i - \vv_j\Vert$.
-A sparse edge set is obtained using KNN and NNK \cite{shekkizhar2020graph} graph construction algorithms.
-We consider the first frame of the \emph{loot} and \emph{longdress} sequences of the 8iVFBv2 dataset \cite{d20178i}, which have $n=784,142$ and $n=765,821$ points respectively.
-We implement the tree structured GFB of \autoref{fig:iterated_fb_1} with $L=7$ levels, using bi-orthogonal analysis filters $h_0(\lambda) = \frac{1}{2a_0}(2-\lambda)(1+\lambda)$, and $h_1(\lambda) = a_0 \lambda$, with gain $a_0 = 0.735$, and synthesis filters computed with \eqref{eq_bior}.
-We compare GFB using random sampling (GFB RaSa), GFB using the optimal sampling strategy from \autoref{sec_vertex_partitioning} (GFB OpSa), BFB with combinatorial Laplacian and random sampling (BFB L), and BFB with normalized Laplacian and random sampling (BFB nL).
-We approximate color signals by keeping the low pass coefficients $\av_0$ and the high pass coefficients $\dv_i$ for $0 \leq i \leq m-1$, with $m \in {1,\cdots, L}$, and zeroing out the rest.
-For each filter bank, we tested various graph constructions and chose the one giving best performance.
-For GFB, the best results are obtained with NNK graphs, while for BFB the best results are obtained with KNN graphs. \autoref{fig:approximation_8i} shows the PSNR between the color signal and its approximation.
-As expected, the BFB with the normalized Laplacian has the worst performance.
-This can be attributed to the non constant DC signal \cite{narang2013compact,tzamarias2021graphBior}.
-By using the BFB with the $(\Lm,\Dm)$-GFT, which results in the random walk Laplacian, we recover the zeroDC filter bank from \cite{narang2013compact}, which has a much improved performance.
-The proposed GFB with random sampling always outperforms the BFB, although by a small margin.
-When using optimal sampling with GFB, performance is again improved consistently across datasets.
+We apply the GFB to each column of the color matrix $\Am$ independently, and obtain the approximation by only keeping the low-pass coefficients $\av_0$ and a subset of the high-pass coefficients $\dv_i$ for $0 \leq i \leq m-1$, with $m \in {1,\cdots, L}$, and zeroing out the rest.
+For each filter bank, we tested various graph constructions and chose the one giving the best performance.
+We tested KNN graphs with $K \in \lbrace 5, 10, 15, 20 \rbrace$ and NNK graphs initialized with KNN using $K=20$.
+To construct bipartite graphs, we take a KNN or NNK graph, a random vertex partition $\Ac,\Bc$, and use the subgraph consisting of only the edges from $\Ac$ to $\Bc$.
+For GFBs, the best results (higher PSNR) are obtained with NNK graphs, while for BFB the best results are obtained with KNN graphs. \autoref{fig:approximation_8i} shows the PSNR between the color signal and its approximation as a function of the number of high pass channels ($m$).
+As expected, the BFB with the normalized Laplacian has the worst performance, which can be attributed to the non constant DC signal \cite{narang2013compact,tzamarias2021graphBior}.
+By using the BFB with the $(\Lm,\Dm)$-GFT, which results in the random walk Laplacian, we recover the zeroDC filter bank from \cite{narang2013compact}, which has a much improved performance, consistent with previous studies \cite{tzamarias2021graphBior,narang2013compact}.
+The proposed GFB with random sampling always outperforms the best BFB, although by a small margin.
+When using optimal sampling with GFBs, performance is again improved consistently across datasets\footnote{The superiority of GFBs is consistent for other frames, and other sequences of the 8i dataset.
+Those results are omitted due to space. }.